UPDATE: Finalized China Data Protection Measures for Industrial and Telecom Companies Released

-This article was first published on October 18, 2021, and republished on February 18, 2022 to include the latest updates to the draft legislation.
+This article was first published on October 18, 2021, and last updated on December 29, 2022, to include the latest updates to the measures.

-This article contains updates of the latest draft Measures issued in February 2022 and an overview of the classification of different types of data and how they must be handled under the law.
+This article contains the updated requirements of the latest Trial Measures issued in December 2022 and an overview of the classification of different types of data and how they must be handled under the law.

-The “draft Measures” mentioned in this article refer to the latest edition released in February 2022 unless otherwise specified.
+The “Trial Measures” mentioned in this article refer to the latest edition released in December 2022, while the “draft Measures” refer to the version released in February 2022, unless otherwise specified.

 Following the Data Security Law, China has drawn up a new regulation clarifying how firms should handle sensitive industrial and telecoms data.
-The draft Measures classifies data into “core”, “important”, and “ordinary” categories, and requires firms to take different degrees of protection measures when collecting, processing, transferring, and disposing of data.
+The Trial Measures classify data into “core”, “important”, and “ordinary” categories, and require firms to take different degrees of protection measures when collecting, processing, transferring, and disposing of data.

-The draft Measures apply to all kinds of enterprises in industrial, telecom, and radio communications fields, especially software and information technology (IT) service providers and telecom business license holders.
-They aim to regulate the industrial and telecoms data processing activities carried out in China.
+The Trial Measures apply to all kinds of enterprises in industrial, telecom, and radio communications fields, especially software and information technology (IT) service providers and telecom business license holders.
+They aim to regulate the industrial and telecom data processing activities carried out in China.

-The draft Measures set out detailed requirements regarding data storage, processing, disclosure, disposal, and cross-border transfer.
-Data processors may be obliged to record and report their activities on processing important and core data to the government.
+The Trial Measures set out detailed requirements regarding data storage, processing, disclosure, disposal, and cross-border data transfer (CBDT).
+Data processors may be obliged to record and report their activities in processing important and core data to the government.

 The Measures are the first data security regulations formulated by a state agency in charge of industrial sectors since the Data Security Law went into effect on September 1, 2021.

-The latest draft document specifies three types of industry data that fall under the definition of “industrial and telecoms data”, up from just two types in the original draft document.
+The latest Trial Measures specify three types of industry data that fall under the definition of “industrial and telecom data”.

 The three types of data are “industrial data”, “telecoms data”, and “radio data”, with “radio data” being the latest addition.

-The definition of “Industrial data” has also changed.
-Whereas in the previous edition of the draft Measures it was defined as information collected and generated in a list of specific sectors, including raw materials, machinery, and consumer goods, the definition now is much broader, simply defined as, “data generated and collected in the process of R&D and design, manufacturing, operation and management, operation and maintenance, and platform operation in various industrial fields”.
+In the Trial Measures, “industrial data” is defined as “data generated and collected in the process of R&D and design, manufacturing, operation and management, operation and maintenance, and platform operation in various industrial fields”.

-The definition of “telecoms data” remains unchanged: information produced or gathered during the operation of telecommunications services.
+“Telecoms data” is defined as “information produced or gathered during the operation of telecommunications services.”

 Meanwhile, “radio data” is defined as “radio wave parameter data, such as radio frequencies and stations, generated and collected during the operation of radio business activities.”

-According to Article 7 (Article 11 of the original draft), businesses are obliged to sort and classify these industrial and telecoms data into three different risk categories: “core”, “important”, and “ordinary” data.
+According to Article 7, businesses are obliged to sort and classify these industrial and telecoms data into three different risk categories: “core”, “important”, and “ordinary” data.
 Businesses must then submit a catalogue of the important and core data to the local branch of the MIIT.

 The document lists respective principles for identifying core, important, and ordinary data (please refer to the table below).

 Generally, information that poses a threat to national security, economic stability, and technological advancement, or significantly impacts China’s industrial and telecommunication sectors can be labeled as important data or core data.
-However, the Measures does not provide any specific examples, leading many to find the definition still quite subjective.
+However, the Trial Measures do not provide any specific examples, leading many to find the definition still quite subjective.

-According to the draft Measures, firms are required to sort out and record important and core data and report a data catalogue.
-The data catalogue must then be submitted to a different government body depending on the type of data that is collected: to the MIIT for industrial data, the Bureau of Communication Management for telecom data, and to the local radio administration institute for radio data.
+According to the Trial Measures, firms are required to sort out and record important and core data and compile a data catalogue.
+The data catalogue must then be filed with the authorities.
+The draft Measures stipulated that the data catalogue should be submitted to a different government body depending on the type of data that is collected (to the MIIT for industrial data, the Bureau of Communication Management for telecom data, and to the local radio administration institute for radio data), but the finalized Trial Measures simply state that the catalogue should be submitted to the “regional industry regulatory authorities”.

-After the catalogue has been filed, the local authority in charge of the filing will then conduct a review of the information provided within 20 working days.
+After the catalogue has been filed, the local regulatory authority that is in charge of the filing will then conduct a review of the information provided within 20 working days.
 Filings that meet requirements will be approved, and the data processor (the company that processes the data) will be issued with a filing certificate.
+If the filing does not meet the requirements, the company will be informed and will have 15 days to amend and refile the catalogue.

-The previous draft of the draft Measures prohibited core data from being transferred overseas while requiring a government security review before important data could be transferred overseas.
-The latest version of the draft Measures, however, removes the clause that outright bans the export of core data, and instead stipulates that core data also requires a security review before it can be exported.
+A previous draft version of the Measures had prohibited core data from being transferred overseas while requiring a government security review before important data could be transferred overseas.
+The finalized version of the Measures, however, removes the clause that outright bans the export of core data and instead stipulates that core data also requires a security review before it can be exported

-The new version of the draft Measures also stipulates that the MIIT is responsible for handling requests from foreign entities, such as industrial or telecom companies, to provide industrial or telecoms data, which it will do in accordance with any international treaties signed that China has signed or acceded to.
+The final Trial Measures also stipulate that the MIIT is responsible for handling requests from foreign entities, such as industrial or telecom companies, to provide industrial or telecom data, which it will do in accordance with any international treaties signed that China has signed or acceded to.
 The Measures still require both important and core data to be stored within China’s territory.

 This is consistent with China’s Data Security Law and Cybersecurity Law.
 The Cybersecurity Law stipulates that the operator of a critical information infrastructure should store important data collected and generated domestically within the territory of China.
 Where such information and data must be provided abroad for business purposes, a security review should be conducted.